At a glance: the top 9 lodges in Namibia

 I guarantee that you’ll enjoy staying at the Burgsdorf Guest Farm.
 It's not just the good food that made us smile like this.

 Think about how you want to spend your days.
-If it’s at the lodge, enjoying some remote r&r, then great, but if you’re actually hoping to travel around, especially if you’re into the more unusual activities, those extra kms could turn into a massive hassle.
+If it’s at the lodge, enjoying some remote R&R, then great, but if you’re like me and actually hoping to travel around, especially if you’re into the more unusual activities, those extra kms could turn into a massive hassle.

-Burgsdorf Guest Farm is the accommodation we stayed at while visiting Sossusvlei, and while this is one of those lodges that’s out in the middle of nowhere, it’s totally worth the trek.
+Burgsdorf Guest Farm is the accommodation I stayed at while visiting Sossusvlei, and while this is one of those lodges in Namibia that’s out in the middle of nowhere, it’s totally worth the trek.
+It also happens to be a game lodge in Namibia, because of the private reserve it’s on.

-We chose to stay outside of the Namib Naukluft National Park because this place had seriously impressive reviews, and boy, were we glad we did!
-Not only did we have our own private game reserve (not just for the two of us, but you know what I mean), but we got to dine with a view of rhinos and springbok!
-It’s a wildlife resort without being inside a safari, which is super special (and who are we kidding, way more cost effective).
+I chose to stay outside of the Namib Naukluft Park because this place had seriously impressive reviews, and boy, did it earn them!
+Not only did I have my own private reserve (not just for me, but you know what I mean), but I got to dine with a view of rhinos and springbok!
+Plus, I got a private veranda.

-Honestly, Burgsdorf was our best accommodation in Namibia, hands down.
+Honestly, Burgsdorf was the best lodge in Namibia, hands down.

 Good morning, rhinos!
 This was literally my morning view at @ Burgsdorg Guest Farm

-We stayed at Desert Rendezvous while exploring around Swakopmund and loved it.
+I stayed at Desert Rendezvous while exploring around Swakopmund and loved it.
 The guesthouse, run by a delightful Polish couple, is located about halfway between Swakopmund and Cape Cross in the southern part of the Skeleton Coast.
-Even though it's not technically in Swakopmund, we loved it so much that we'd stay there again in a heartbeat.
+Even though it's not technically in Swakopmund, I loved it so much that I'd stay there again in a heartbeat.

-Plus, the daily breakfast is so good that it'll make you forget all about the endless sand dunes and harsh desert winds.
-Now, I know what you're thinking – where's the on-site restaurant?
+Plus, the daily breakfast is so good that it made me forget all about the endless sand dunes and harsh desert winds.
+Now, I know what you're thinking: where's the on-site restaurant?
 There is none, but fear not!
-The owners also happen to run a restaurant nearby, which we tried and loved.
+The owners run a restaurant nearby, which I tried and loved.

 Just chillin’ @ Swakopmund

-Ijaba Lodge at Buschfeld is the best accommodation outside of Etosha NP safari
+Ijaba Lodge at Buschfeld is the best accommodation outside of the Etosha NP safari

-Believe me, you don't want to stay inside the park itself.
+Believe me, don't stay at safari lodges in Namibia inside the park itself.
 The service is worse than a honey badger's temper, and the prices are higher than a giraffe's neck.
-I've been there, and I'd rather wrestle a crocodile than deal with those park employees again.
+I've been there, and I'd rather wrestle a cheetah than deal with those park employees again.
 I’ll stop with the wildlife metaphors now.

-At the Ijaba Lodge, the rooms are a cozy place to rest after a long day at the Etosha safari.
-The staff is friendly and the outdoor pool is the perfect addition.
+The Ijaba Lodge is the way to go.
+The rooms are a cozy place to rest after a long day of Etosha safari tours.
+The staff is friendly, and the outdoor swimming pool is the perfect addition.
 And the food?
 Let's just say I wouldn't mind being stranded on a deserted island with their chef.

 And who knows?
-You might even spot some zebra snakes or black mambas while you're there—we did!
+You might even spot some zebra snakes or black mambas while you're there—I did!

-Mountain Peak Game Lodge was a high contender on my list of potential places to sleep in Namibia, narrowly losing out to Iljaba Lodge in the end.
+Mountain Peak Game Lodge was a high contender on my list of potential lodges in Namibia, narrowly losing out to Ijaba Lodge in the end.
 But since they are just 30 minutes away from each other, it made no sense to stay in both.
-When I look at it now I still wish I could’ve stayed there—those infinite views from the bungalow terrace would’ve been epic!
+When I look at it now, I still wish I could’ve stayed there—those infinite desert views from the bungalow terrace would’ve been epic!

 It’s a smaller-sized, 4* lodge with 5* comfort and cleanliness.
 If you want to feel like you are part of a secret society of a few chosen ones where staff can give you their undivided attention, this is the place for you.